CAR ACCIDENT ATTORNEY IN ALEXANDRIA, VIRGINIA

-If you’ve lost a loved one in a car crash, a wrongful death lawsuit is an option, but under Virginia law, it must be filed by the personal representative of the deceased’s estate.
+If you’ve lost a loved one in a car accident, a wrongful death action is one of two distinct claims that can be made: a wrongful death case, and a survival claim.
+Under Virginia law, it must be filed by the personal representative of the deceased’s estate.
 The personal representative is the person named in the deceased’s will or trust.
-If there is no will or trust, the court will appoint a personal representative, usually from the immediate family.
+If there is no will or trust, the court will sometimes appoint a personal representative, usually from the immediate family.
 The personal representative acts on behalf of the family, who will receive any court-awarded damages.

-The circumstances of the death must be the kind that would have allowed the person to pursue a personal injury claim had they lived.
-The statute of limitations for wrongful death actions is also two years, but from the date of death, not necessarily of the date of the accident.
+The circumstances of the death must be caused by the negligence, carelessness, and/or recklessness of another person or entity (such as a company).
+The statute of limitations for wrongful death actions is also two years in Virginia, but from the date of death, not necessarily of the date of the accident.

 The Importance of Legal Representation

 You have to remember that insurance companies are for-profit entities.
 The way they maintain a solid profit margin is by minimizing or denying claims.
 To do this, they use employees known as claims adjusters, whose main function is to trap you into saying or doing something that they can use to claim you’re partially or wholly at fault.